 We have created numerous areas for individual and group study, as well as informal conversation, throughout the building, in addition to the library.
 Relax in the large student lounge and visit the bookstore, stocked with coffee, snacks and apparel.

-The entire Law School was updated in 2014 with numerous new Wi-Fi hotspots, ensuring building-wide coverage.
+The entire Law School was upgraded in Summer 2014 with numerous new Wi-Fi hotspots, ensuring building-wide coverage.
+Wireless internet service coverage and density has been doubled across all floors on campus.
+This wireless upgrade was in response to a need voiced by our student body.
 New wireless print stations for students have been added at convenient locations throughout the school.
 All computer labs have been recently upgraded.
 All students are assigned e-mail addresses, through which professors and deans send assignments and other correspondence.
 Faculty makes use of the technological advancements in class using monitors and video functions similar to those used in courtrooms.